johnwcowan/r7rs-work/TimeAdvancedCowan.md

 Local civil time is everywhere specified using an offset from Universal Time.
-(For a brief period this was not true in Saudi Arabia, but this SRFI ignores the Saudi government's attempt to change local civil time so that hour 0 began at sunset.)
+(For a brief period this was not true in Saudi Arabia, but this SRFI ignores the Saudi government's attempt to change local civil time so that hour 0 began at astronomical sunset.)

 In each political jurisdiction the rules for changing the offset vary, both the annual cycle of standard vs. daylight saving time (if in effect)